matasuke/Neural-Image-Caption-Chainer/README.md

 -  prepare environments for experiment of generating captions
 -  implement caption model using Bokete(create humor caption model)
 -  implement web api
+-  check the validation of using <UNK> notation in training data

 ## Citations